Literacy Hub phonics progression

 A suggested order for teaching letter–sound correspondences.

-Some minor amendments were made to the progression in September 2025 to clarify some concepts.
-It’s important to note that the amendments in this version are not extensive, and you can continue to use the previous version with no issues.
-If you’re using the Literacy Hub’s phonics and morphology lesson packs, you’ll notice a closer alignment with the new version of the progression.
+Some minor amendments were made to the progression in May 2026 to align with the Literacy Hub’s phonics and morphology lesson packs.
+It’s important to note that the amendments in this version are minor, and you can continue to use the previous version.

-- Each phase is now matched to a year level and a level in the general capabilities in the Australian Curriculum, to show the expected achievement for students for this phase.
+- Each phase is matched to a level in the general capabilities in the Australian Curriculum, to show the expected achievement for students for this phase.
+Year levels were removed to allow for more flexible responsiveness to student data.

-- Phase 9: a more precise meaning for the -s/-ed (present simple verb) suffix is included.
+- Phase 22: a more precise meaning of the prefix mis- is included.

 Related content